Auditing a Dutch Public Sector Risk Profiling Algorithm Using an Unsupervised Bias Detection Tool: Insights into the unsupervised bias detection tool

-We use the Hierarchical Bias-Aware Clustering methodology from \citet{MISZTALRADECKA2021102519}, hereafter referred to as ``HBAC.''
-This is an iterative clustering algorithm that produces a partition of the original dataset to isolate potentially unfairly treated groups into distinct clusters.
-We adopt this algorithm because it is a standard approach for unsupervised bias detection in the realm of recommendation systems \citep{deldjoo2024fairness}.
+In this paper, we use the Hierarchical Bias-Aware Clustering methodology from \citet{MISZTALRADECKA2021102519}, hereafter referred to as ``HBAC.''
+HBAC is an iterative clustering algorithm that produces a partition of the original dataset to isolate potentially unfairly treated groups into distinct clusters.
+We use HBAC as a starting point for the DUO audit, as it represents a standard method for unsupervised bias detection in recommendation systems \citep{deldjoo2024fairness}.
+Additionally, we propose methodological enhancements to refine the algorithm for real-world algorithmic auditing.

-The algorithm first considers all observations in the dataset to belong to a single cluster and then iteratively splits the observations into distinct clusters.
+The HBAC algorithm first considers all observations in the dataset to belong to a single cluster and then iteratively splits the observations into distinct clusters.
 At each iteration, the algorithm identifies the cluster with the highest standard deviation of a specified bias metric, which serves as an indicator of imbalance between clusters.
 This cluster is then split into two subclusters.
 The process repeats for a predefined number of iterations, $max\_iterations$.
-Pseudocode for the algorithm is provided in Algorithm \ref{alg:hbac}.
-Compared to the original algorithm from \citet{MISZTALRADECKA2021102519}, we allow for clusters to be defined via $k$-modes in addition to $k$-means to allow clustering based on categorical and binary variables.
+The pseudocode for the algorithm is provided in Algorithm \ref{alg:hbac} in Appendix \ref{sec:appendix-hbac-algo}.
+Compared to the original algorithm from \citet{MISZTALRADECKA2021102519}, the proposed method supports $k$-modes (enabling clustering over categorical variables) alongside $k$-means.

 The original algorithm from \citet{MISZTALRADECKA2021102519} does not specify how to assign clusters to data points that are not part of the original training dataset.
 We propose using the centroids of each cluster.
 The datapoint is assigned to the cluster whose distance from the centroid is the smallest.
-In the case of $k$-means and $k$-modes, the centroids are defined as respectively the mean and mode for each of the characteristics $\boldxsub{i, k}$ \citep{James2023, Huang_1998}.
+In the case of $k$-means and $k$-modes, the centroids are defined as, respectively, the mean and mode for each of the characteristics $\boldxsub{i, k}$ \citep{Huang_1998, James2023}.
 The Euclidean distance ($k$-means) or Hamming distance ($k$-modes) is used to determine which centroid is closer.